 - 2 tablespoons avocado oil or extra-virgin olive oil

 - 1 teaspoon dried rosemary , crushed

 - 1 teaspoon dried thyme

-- Roast for 25 to 30 minutes, stirring occasionally until vegetables are crisp-tender and lightly browned in spots.
-Remove from oven, transfer to a serving bowl; shower with lemon juice and toss with cheese.
+- Roast for 25 to 30 minutes, stirring halfway through the cooking time until vegetables are crisp-tender and lightly browned in spots.
+Remove from the oven and transfer to a serving bowl or platter.
+Sprinkle with optional toppings and serve.